TL;DR

 1. Display the kernel name

 Quickly identify the name of the kernel running on your Linux system with the uname command and the -s option.
 This method provides a concise way to determine the underlying kernel of your system.
-Follow these steps:
+Follow these steps to use uname Linux command:

 - Open your command window by pressing